 In May 2011, we received a response to our MAA from the CHMP.
 The response was in the form of the "120-day questions."
-We are currently reviewing the 120-day questions which cover a broad range of topics including, without limitation, issues relating to phentermine, which include historical concerns regarding its potential association with valvulopathy and pulmonary hypertension; heart rate and limited long-term safety data in high-risk patients; and known and suspected affects of topiramate which include CNS and teratogenic potential.
-The CHMP also had questions concerning our proposed risk management plan for QNEXA.
-The 120-day questions are consistent with the issues previously raised in the FDA review process.
-We are in the process of preparing our response.
-We will meet with representatives from the CHMP to seek clarification on certain questions and we anticipate submitting a response in the fourth quarter of 2011.
-We expect the CHMP to issue the 180-day opinion in the first quarter of 2012.
-There can be no assurance that our response will be adequate or that our MAA will be approved by the EMA.
+The 120-day questions covered a broad range of topics including, without limitation, issues relating to phentermine, which include historical concerns regarding its potential association with valvulopathy and pulmonary hypertension; heart rate and limited long-term safety data in high-risk patients; and known and suspected effects of topiramate which include CNS and teratogenic potential.
+The CHMP also had questions concerning our proposed risk management plan for Qnexa.
+The 120-day questions were consistent with the issues previously raised in the FDA review process.
+We met with representatives from the CHMP in September 2011 to seek clarification on certain questions.
+We submitted our response to the 120-day questions in the fourth quarter of 2011.
+In January 2012, we received the 180-day List of Outstanding Issues, or 180-day LOI, from the CHMP.
+In order to perform additional analyses to allow further insights into the data as previously presented, we requested and have received a two-month extension to respond to the 180-day LOI.
+The 180-day LOI contained requests for additional information including risk minimization activities to address various issues relating to cardiovascular, neuropsychiatric and potential teratogenic effects of Qnexa.
+In addition, we were asked to discuss the benefit/risk of the different doses of Qnexa, its potential use in different patient populations, and the expected long-term benefit of treatment with Qnexa.
+We are preparing our response, which we plan to submit in the second quarter of 2012.
+There can be no assurance that our response will be adequate or that our MAA will be approved by the CHMP.

 In May 2011, the Journal of the American Medical Association published the results of a study entitled, Newer-Generation Antiepileptic Drugs and the Risk of Major Birth Defects by Ditte Mølgaard-Nielsen, MSc, Anders Hviid, MSc, DrMedSci (JAMA.
 2011;305(19):1996-2002).
 The study was a population-based cohort study of 837,795 live-born infants in Denmark from January 1, 1996, through September 30, 2008.
-Individual-level information on dispensed antiepileptic drugs to mothers, birth defect diagnoses, and potential confounders were obtained from compulsory nationwide health registries.
+Individual-level information on dispensed antiepileptic drugs to mothers, birth defect diagnoses, and potential confounders was obtained from compulsory nationwide health registries.
 The main outcome measures were Prevalence Odds Ratios (PORs) of any major birth defect diagnosed within the first year of life by fetal exposure to antiepileptic drugs.